For developersRedis quick start guide

 The .NET Community has built many client libraries to help handle requests to Redis Server.
 In this guide, we'll mostly be concerned with using the StackExchange.Redis client library.
 As the name implies the StackExchange client is developed by StackExchange for use on popular websites like StackOverflow.

-- StackExchange.Redis Github repo
+- See the StackExchange.Redis Github repo for more information

-Secondary Indexing and Searching with Redis
+#Secondary Indexing and Searching with Redis

 - We have to create index on schema to be able to search on its data

-- More details on Indexing JSON can be found here
+- More details on indexing JSON

 Once index is created, any pre-existing/ new/ modified JSON document is automatically indexed.